MarioCatuogno/Mappr.it/README.md

 [A Complete tutorial to learn Data Science in R from Scratch](http://www.analyticsvidhya.com/blog/2016/02/complete-tutorial-learn-data-science-scratch/) | Tutorial created by Analytics Vidhya on basic data science with R.
 [An introduction to R](https://cran.r-project.org/doc/manuals/R-intro.pdf) | Written by the R core team, it’s a must read for everyone who wants to learn this language.
 [Cookbook for R](http://www.cookbook-r.com) | The goal of this book is to provide solutions to common tasks and problems in analyzing data.
+[Programming with R](http://swcarpentry.github.io/r-novice-inflammation/) | A series of R lessons written by Software Carpentry.
 [R for Beginners](https://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf) | Written by Emmanuel Paradis, gives a starting point for people newly interested in R.

 ## Wiki